 Recipes Using Garam Masala

-- Healthy Butter Chicken - Also known as Punjabi murgh makhani this popular Indian dish has tender chicken cooked in a creamy sauce with the heavenly aroma of garam masala.
+- Butter Chicken - Also known as Punjabi murgh makhani this popular Indian dish has tender chicken cooked in a creamy sauce with the heavenly aroma of garam masala.

 - Tandoori Chicken - Using a modern cooking method to the traditional Tandoori Chicken, this recipe uses Airfryer for a quick and easy dinner.